kyang5/coursedescriptions/source/courses/comp479.rst

 Description
 --------------------
-Topics include a wide variety of supervised learning methods, both regression and classification, with and emphasis on those that perform well on large feature sets.
+Topics include a wide variety of supervised learning methods, both regression and classification, with an emphasis on those that perform well on large feature sets.

 Outcome